The years of reunion

 The AEC suffered the loss of its central public ministry in New York when St John’s Church was compelled to close.
 Since that time, the ministry of the AEC has been blessed through ecumenical friendship with the Old Roman Catholic Church under Archbishop Louis Elias Milazzo at St Lucy’s Cathedral, Brooklyn, which has hosted a number of ecumenical services including AEC clergy, and through a network of ministries both indigenous to the AEC and joined to the AEC through bonds of intercommunion.
 In 2014, Archbishop Paul Lorentzen was appointed Provincial of the East, USA, for the AEC; he is responsible for Transfiguration Church on Staten Island which works in the Evangelical Catholic tradition.

 In Great Britain, under Archbishop John Kersey, the AEC has pursued each of its main mission priorities: ecumenical outreach and fellowship, inter-church collaboration, and practical ministry both through mission parishes and through the work of individual clergy.
 Archbishop Kersey, an Anglican by birth and like Archbishops Persson and Spataro a former schoolteacher, has also concentrated attention on the AEC’s intra-church role, with increasing international interest in its research and scholarly work thanks to the development of the Internet.
 His education includes degrees and diplomas from universities and colleges in Britain, Africa and Latin America.
 In 2008, he received the degree of Doctor of Divinity from St Ephrem’s Institute of Eastern Church Studies, Scandinavia.
-Since 2007 he has been President of European-American University, Dominica, an extension of the Universidad Empresarial de Costa Rica where he is also Full Professor in the International Program.
+He is the Chancellor of the Western Orthodox University and holds a number of consulting and honorary professorships, notably at the Universidad Empresarial de Costa Rica where he is a Full Professor in the International Program.

 Dr Kersey was appointed Archbishop of Great Britain in the AEC in succession to the late Archbishop George Boyer in 2008, and has also served ministerial roles in the Ancient Catholic Church, Liberal Catholic Apostolic Church and the Ecclesia Apostolica Divinorum Mysteriorum, the latter ministry being a manifestation of the inner church tradition (in which he has a particular interest) founded by him under charter from the AEC in 2010.
 In 2011, he was elected the eighth Prince-Abbot of San Luigi (an office once held by Archbishop Joseph René Vilatte) and as such is Grand Master of the Orders of the Crown of Thorns and of the Lion and the Black Cross, and Superior-General of the Order of Antioch.